 Also keep in mind, that most airlines have fairly rigid restrictions on both carry-on and checked luggage.
 You should contact your airline to confirm both weight and excess baggage restrictions for international flights.
 You may be charged significant fees if you go over these limits.

-Look this limited packing checklist (PDF, 49 KB) over carefully to ensure you have completed all of the necessary paperwork for the program.
+Look this limited packing list over carefully to ensure you have completed all of the necessary paperwork for the program.

 Students participating in the ILR/UCD Semester in Dublin Program will receive two transcripts for the semester.
 An official UCD transcript will be sent to students which record the original grades the student received.
 A Cornell transcript will also be generated.